 }

-5. OAuth Drivers
+9. OAuth Drivers

-Each provider implements the OAuthDriver interface:
+Each provider implements the OAuthDriver interface with updated methods:

 interface OAuthDriver